jpmastermind/chrome-ext-website-analyzer/README.md

 # Website Analyzer
 ## _Chrome Extension Website Analyzer_

-This easy-to-use extension will help you analyze any website for performance or SEO issues via a series of online tools specialized for that use, all for free.
+This easy-to-use extension will help you analyze any website for performance or SEO issues via a series of online tools specialized for that use.

 Available online tools are:
 - downforeveryoneorjustme.com